heig-vd-dai-course/heig-vd-dai-course/README.md

 ## Course planning and material

-This course is equivalent to 3 ECTS credits = ~75-90 hours of work.
+This course is equivalent to 3 ECTS credits (= ~75-90 hours of work):

 - 48 hours in class (= 64 periods of 45 minutes)
 - ~27-42 hours outside of the class - We try our best to ensure you do not have